 Northeast Dispersed Camping

-- Pennsylvania is a GREAT place for free dispersed camping in the northeast.
+Pennsylvania is a GREAT place for free dispersed camping in the northeast.
 There are numerous large state forest areas with boondocking campsites throughout them.
-Some may require a permit (free), so check in with local ranger/forest offices to get some maps and the skinny on the best sites to snag.
+Some may require a permit, which is free, so check in with local ranger or forest offices to get some maps and the skinny on the best sites to snag.

-- Western North Carolina will give you the biggest bang for your… no bucks.
+Western North Carolina will give you the biggest bang for your … no bucks.
 The Pisgah and Nantahala National Forests have several areas that are designated for primitive camping.
-Heading closer to the coast, Uwharrie National Forest and Croatan national forest also offers some dispersed camping.
-Be mindful of road conditions when setting out, some of the forest roads can be quite steep and require high clearance and 4-wheel drive to access.
+Heading closer to the coast, Uwharrie National Forest and Croatan National Forest also offer some dispersed camping.
+Be mindful of road conditions when setting out because some of the forest roads can be quite steep.
+They’ll require high clearance and 4-wheel drive to access.

 The Cherokee National Forest in Eastern Tennessee (just over the North Carolina Border and north of Great Smoky Mountains National Park) offers some dispersed camping.

 The Chattahoochee-Oconee National Forest in northern Georgia (only 2 hours from the Atlanta Depot) has some dispersed camping.
 Visit nearby Chattanooga, TN, for some great trails and a little “city” time.

 Escape to East Coast Campgrounds With a Camper Van

 One of the great things about renting an Escape Campervan is the ability to go (almost) anywhere.
 Although there aren’t as many opportunities for boondocking as there are in the West, there are still abundant free campsites on the East Coast.

 For more information on camping in the East, I highly recommend using the website Free Campsites and Allstays (website or phone app) as a guide.